Easy Creamy Mashed Potatoes

 Step 3: Add butter, milk, and sour cream to pot

 Then, drain the water from the pot and immediately return the warm potatoes to the original pot.
-Add milk and butter to the pot and recover the pot until the butter fully melts.
+Add milk, butter and sour cream to the pot (Image 5).
+Cover the pot again until the butter fully melts.

 Step 4: Whip the Potatoes

-Finally, use a hand mixer and whip the potatoes in the pot.
-Once fully mixed, add in the sour cream and continuing whipping the potatoes.
+Finally, use a hand mixer and whip the potatoes in the pot (Image 6).

 Whipped mashed potatoes should have a texture that is light as air, but a rich taste.